Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 ### Principles of Work

 - **Object-Oriented Model:** All main entities in the application—notes, categories, and images—are represented as objects.
-On the frontend, these are JavaScript classes or plain objects; on the backend, they are JavaScript objects mapped to SQL tables.
+On the frontend, these are JavaScript classes (e.g., Note, Category); on the backend, they are JavaScript objects mapped to SQL tables.
 - **Object Lifecycle:** Objects are created (e.g., when a user adds a note), transferred between frontend and backend as JSON, stored in the database, and manipulated (edited, deleted, filtered) through API calls.
 - **Data Flow:**
   - The user interacts with the React interface, which manages application state using objects (notes, categories, etc.).